AndyIsHereBoi/Stealth-Bot/README.md

-This bot is not everbeing worked on.
+This bot is not ever being worked on.